-For example, a first-time offender with a seven-month license suspension will have to install an interlock device on the vehicle for seven months, plus an additional 6-12 months after getting the license back.
+For example, a New Jersey interlock laws state that a first-time offender with a seven-month license suspension will have to install an interlock device on the vehicle for seven months, plus an additional 6-12 months after getting the license back.
 For a second offender, the device must be installed during the two-year suspension period and then 1-3 years after the license is restored.
 For a third offender, the device must be installed for 10 years and then 1-3 years following the restoration of the license.

 Additionally, there are preventive measures in place to help eliminate circumventing the device.
 Drivers must provide intermittent breath samples, which helps prevent possible abuse of the system such as drivers who may be over the limit getting friends to blow into the device on their behalf in order to start the vehicle.
 If an intermittent breath sample is not provided when required or the BAC level of the breath sample provided exceeds the ignition interlocks pre-set blood alcohol level, an alarm will be sounded—flashing of headlights, horn honking—until the ignition is turned off.
 Some ignition interlock devices also take a digital photograph of the person who is giving the breath sample.